alreinson/cv/_includes/index.md

 [anna-liisa@reinson.ee](mailto:anna-liisa@reinson.ee)

 > Thank you for finding your way here.
 I am a computer geek at heart and now also by profession.
-My career path so far has been an adventure into the world of marketing and advertising, which took a deep dive into technology and eGovernance.
+My career path let me dip my toes into the world of digital marketing and advertising, after which took a deep dive into technology - most recently into eGovernance.
+My passion is making sense of the old and the new in software development and making it all work as the user needs it to work.

 I am currently responsible for creating delightful User Experiences and amazing Products as the Head of the Product and CX team at the governmental startup e-Residency of Estonia.
 Feel free to have a look around and should you have any questions, don't hesitate to ask.

 ## Experience